e-yakushev/brom-git/README.md

   or

-  You can manually greate build folder, copy to there files from `/data` folder, execute command from your build folder:
+  You can greate build folder manually: creat it, copy there files from `/data` folder, then execute command:

   `$ cmake path/to/BROM/code -DFABM_BASE=$FABMDIR`

+  from it.

 4. Compile the code